Linux Build Basics#

 --build-arg BUILD_MODE=cross \

-The runtime helpers use the same local-only handoff internally, so --skip-manifest and other non-push runs do not require a registry-visible base/package tag.
+The build-runtime-manifest.sh helper uses the same local-only handoff internally, so --skip-manifest and other non-push runs do not require a registry-visible base/package tag.

 • build-runtime-manifest.sh --manifest-only (alias --repair) creates/pushes the manifest only, useful for repairing a manifest from existing per-arch wrappers without rebuilding images.
-They still run the Torch stage on the real target platform so the final image includes /opt/venv.
+The runtime helpers still run the Torch stage on the real target platform so the final image includes /opt/venv.

 Not supported / not needed: